Playing on a Single String

 Once you have learned the basic CAGED chord shapes and some scales and arpeggios, playing on a single string tends to get left behind.
 Some guitarists even view playing on a single string as something confined only to beginners.

-In this lesson I’d like to revisit single string practice, as it can really benefit your guitar playing no matter what level your musical experience.
-Even for quite advanced players, working with single strings can really open up your musical horizons and is especially helpful for improvising as we’ll shortly see.
+In this lesson, I’d like to revisit playing on a single string, as it can really benefit your guitar playing no matter what level your musical experience.
+Even for quite advanced players, playing on a single string can really open up your musical horizons and is especially helpful for improvising as we’ll shortly see.

 Mick Goodrick’s Influence

 Before I go further I have to make mention of how I rediscovered single string playing.